Centenary College of Louisiana logo

 • Accredited by the Southern Association of Colleges and Schools since 1925.

-• Home to the renowned Centenary College Choir, which performs nationally and internationally.
+• Home to the Centenary College Choir, established in 1941, known for national and international tours.

 Timeline